LATEST STORIES

 In the morning, the President will receive the President’s Daily Brief.
 This meeting will be closed press.

-Then, the President will travel to Reno, Nevada.
+Then, the President will travel to Philadelphia, Pennsylvania.
 The departure from the South Lawn will be open press.
 The departure from Joint Base Andrews will be covered by the out-of-town pool.
-The arrival at Nevada Air National Guard, Reno, Nevada will be open press.
+The arrival at Philadelphia International Airport will be open press.

-After, the President will participate in a campaign event.
-This event in Reno, Nevada will be covered by the out-of-town pool.
+In the afternoon, the President will participate in two campaign events in Philadelphia, Pennsylvania.
+The first will be open press, while the second will be covered by the out-of-town pool.

 In-Town Pool